Ethical Outdoor Clothing : The Level Collective

 The Level Collective is a side project that’s gotten out of hand.

 In short (ish), The idea for The Level Collective came whilst volunteering with a charity in Romania back in 2009.
 One of their projects trains women in the disadvantaged Roma communities how to hand-knit beanie hats.
 Having worked in high street fashion retail, I was becoming more aware of the issues surrounding what we now call ‘fast fashion’.
-I was blown away with this grassroots project which created an excellent product, whilst empowering the people making it.
+I was blown away by this grassroots project which created an excellent product, whilst empowering the people making it.

 So I decided to start a brand that was fair or ‘Level’ to everyone involved in making the products using environmentally sustainable ingredients.
 The idea then bloomed beyond beanie hats to include a series of outdoor-inspired graphic t-shirts and sweaters, and now British made backpacks, tools and accessories.
-I still collaborate with that Romanian charity who makes our merino wool Big Bob beanies – it’s a precious part of my story.
+I still collaborate with that Romanian charity that makes our merino wool Big Bob beanies – it’s a precious part of my story.

-Well we have a very ethos-led name.
+Well, we have a very ethos-led name.
 ‘Level’ is all about our commitment to fairness for every person involved in making our products which we try to create to the highest quality and with the lowest impact on our planet.

 Living Level is also about balance – pursuing a life of grafting hard at something meaningful, but also making space for reconnecting with ourselves and others whilst being outdoors.

 ‘Collective’ is about the collaborative nature of the design process – I’ve loved connecting with various artists and makers to create our collection of products.
 The Collective also includes our community of outdoor-loving customers who share our values and believe in the products that we create.